-It is the stated policy of the State of Texas not to acquire commercial general liability insurance for torts committed by employees of the state who are acting within the scope of their employment.
+UT Arlington is a public agency of the State of Texas and is self-funded for certain obligations that a private company might buy independent insurance for, such as workers compensation.
+In addition, under applicable law and the stated policy of the State of Texas, UTA does not acquire commercial general liability insurance for torts committed by employees of the state who are acting within the scope of their employment.
 Rather, third parties must look to the Texas Tort Claims Act for relief with respect to property damage, personal injury, and death proximately caused by the wrongful act or omission or negligence of an employee acting within the scope of employment.

 For the purposes of this Agreement and all services to be provided hereunder, the parties shall be, and shall be deemed to be, independent contractors and not agents or employees of the other party.
 Neither party shall have authority to make any statements, representations or commitments of any kind, or to take any action which shall be binding on the other party, except as may be expressly provided for herein or authorized in writing.

 a.
 This Agreement may be terminated by the written agreement of both parties.